Lupin Hill Office

 How do I know my teacher's name?

-Parents of students in Grades 1 - 5 will be given their student's classroom/teacher assignment on August 19 when they register in Hees Hall.
-This year we are doing registration in person so that we are certain to have accurate contact information for every student on the first day of school.
+Parents of students in Grades 1 - 5 will be given their student's classroom/teacher assignment on August 18 when they register in Hees Hall.
+On-site registration is important to ensure that we have accurate contact information for every student on the first day of school.
 Registration materials were sent home at the end of the school year.
-For the sake of efficiency, we have asked that families bring the completed documents and come to register according to the following schedule on Tuesday, August 19:
+For the sake of efficiency, we have asked that families bring the completed documents and come to register according to the following schedule on Tuesday, August 18:

 3:00 to 4:00pm - Last names from A to G